Thai Basil Fried Rice has so much flavor from the Thai basil, and is the perfect balance of spicy, savory, and sweet!

 Add the Thai basil leaves and toss.
 Move all the ingredients towards the sides, making space for the eggs.
 Add in the beaten eggs and quickly scramble.

-Use Thai basil: Thai basil is very different from regular sweet basil, and gives it a delicious authentic flavor.
-Try not to skip this or substitute with regular sweet basil!
+Use Thai basil: Thai basil is very different from regular sweet basil and gives it a delicious authentic flavor.
+Try not to skip this or substitute it with regular sweet basil!

 Wok and high heat: Classic fried rice is made on the wok on high heat, and the ingredients are stirred regularly – the high heat will prevent the veggies from getting soggy and will help retail the crunch and texture of the veggies, protein (if using) and rice.